VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/intro.md

 **Human Computer Interaction** or [HCI](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction) is an interesting topic to me.
 So many people spend a crazy amount of time in front of a screen , you'd think we'd have some *damn* good hardware and software to use while we further deepen the permanent butt-shaped indentation into our seats, but alas, instead most people use *ˢʰᵘᵈᵈᵉʳ* Windows.

 Back in late 2018 I wrote the first version of this post and basically everything in there has been restated here but better.
-Since then I've talked to many others about this, read *many* other blog posts, and just generally done a lot of new things with computers and learned a lot, so here's HCI2: Electric Boogaloo.
+Since then, I've talked to many others about this, read *many* other blog posts, and just generally done a lot of new things with computers and learned a lot, so here's HCI2: Electric Boogaloo.

 ---